veniamin-ilmer/veniamin-ilmer.github.io/about.md

 As a consequence, I have trust issues with doctors, dentists, lawyers, car mechanics, and anyone else who I would pay to do things for me, that I can't really verify myself.
 For such things, I can only trust my close friends.
 I am lucky my wife is a doctor.
 I will trust her word over anyone elses.

 I feel most of humanities problems can be solved.
 However they don't get solved for centuries due to conflicts of interest.
 I feel that this issue will not be resolved simply by electing the right group of people into office.
 Instead it would require a collaborative effort to architect a system of governance that minimizes conflicts of interest from the future people in power.

+Although politically things usually seem to go in a poor direction, I am generally look towards the future with a positive outlook.
+The pace of emerging technology is increasing at an exponential rate.
+In this new millenium of year 2000, I feel like we are living in the future.
+I believe that this incredible technology will eventually allow us to overcome our political struggles.